kayhanozturk/Rise-In-Project-Stacks-Launchpad/README.md

 ### Read-only functions
- - 'get-campaign-id-nonce'
+ - `get-campaign-id-nonce`
     - Returns the current campaign ID nonce of the smart contract.
- - 'get-total-campaigns-funded'
+ - `get-total-campaigns-funded`
     - Returns the total number of campaigns that have been funded.
- - 'get-total-investments'
+ - `get-total-investments`
- Returns the total amount of investments.
+    - Returns the total amount of investments.
 This number may go up and down a bit depending on refunds.